Best Car Insurance Companies 2026: Ratings, Prices & Customer Reviews

 Top 5 Car Insurance Companies Compared

-State Farm — Best for Claims Handling & Agent Access
+State Farm — Best for Agent Access & Local Service

 Pros

-• Drive Safe & Save telematics program for additional discounts
+• Drive Safe & Save telematics program for up to 30% additional discount

 Cons

-Best for: Drivers who prioritize claims service, want local agent support, or are senior drivers who prefer in-person assistance.
+Best for: Drivers who prioritize local agent support and claims service, or senior drivers who prefer in-person assistance.

 Geico — Best for Discounts & Competitive Rates